The Latest: Macron says diplomats in Geneva will offer to negotiate with Iran

 The Israeli military said it has destroyed missile systems and radar installations around Isfahan.
 That corresponds to the sound of anti-aircraft fire heard in the area of Isfahan into Friday morning.
 Iran has not offered any acknowledgment so far of its military losses in the war.

-The Czech Republic’s Foreign Ministry says it has closed its embassy in Tehran due to security reasons amid the military conflict between Iran and Israel.
-The measure is in place until further notice.
+The Czech Republic, Slovakia and Australia say they have closed their embassies in Tehran.

-The Slovak Foreign Ministry announced the same step over the escalation of the conflict.
-It said the remaining diplomats and staffers of the embassy are leaving Iran on Friday
+The Slovak Foreign Ministry said any remaining diplomats and staffers of the embassy are leaving Iran on Friday.

+Australia's Foreign Ministry said it was evacuating staff and their families due to the “deteriorating security environment."
+It also urged Australian citizens still in Iran to leave quickly.

 Russia dismisses US nuclear claims